-Medical detox is the process through which drugs or alcohol are removed from an addict’s body.
+Medical detox is the process through which drugs or alcohol are removed from an addict's body.
 This is done in a treatment facility, under the careful supervision of doctors and nurses.
 In order to successfully break a physical addiction, medical detox is necessary, and the most recommended method of withdrawal.
-At Drug Treatment Centers in Madison, medical detox experts work with the patient to devise the best course of treatment and provide support and stabilizing medications should the withdrawal symptoms prove to be too painful or uncomfortable.
-To find out more about the medical detox centers at Alcohol Treatment Centers Wisconsin, call (608) 423-5048.
+At medical detox centers in Madison, experts work with the patient to devise the best course of treatment and provide support and stabilizing medications should the withdrawal symptoms prove to be too painful or uncomfortable.
+To find out more about the medical detox centers in Madison, call (608) 423-5048.

 Drugs suppress and reduce the body's own ability to create chemicals such as dopamine and serotonin that provide feelings of happiness and well-being.
 The lack of these drugs in the body is one of the main reasons that addicts experience depression and anxiety when they halt drug use.